 Laboratories are dangerous and risk-prone places.
 Sharp objects, electricity, and a mélange of harmful chemicals pose a threat at nearly every workstation.
 If people are handling animals or animal materials, there’s also the risk of bites, scratches, allergens, blood-borne illnesses, or other respiratory exposures.

 How well your institution is able to understand and mitigate these risks will determine the success and sustainability of your research program.
+Even for small startups like growing biotechs, safety administration can quickly outgrow your current solutions.

 However, understanding your risks can be a difficult task.
 Once you know the risks facing your institution, it’s not always obvious what to do about them.